 Top 4 Wonders of Brushing and Flossing

-Caring for your teeth shouldn’t be a work of your dentist alone.
-After all, you are the one who stays most with your teeth and not your dentist.
+Caring for your teeth shouldn’t be the work of your dentist alone.
+After all, you are the one who spends the most time with your teeth and not your dentist.

-So how can we take of them even at home?
+So how can we take of them at home?
 One doesn’t need all the dentist’s tools to create magic.
-There’s no secret ingredient to it; no little tricks tucked in your sleeve.
-Just your toothbrush, toothpaste, and of course floss dear.
+There’s no secret ingredient to it; no little tricks tucked up your sleeve.
+Just your toothbrush, toothpaste, and of course floss.

 Here are four of the greatest wonders of brushing and flossing that could save your smile and your day.